Improved bounds for noisy group testing with constant tests per item

 \subsection{Applying the results to standard channels}

-With \Thm~\ref{thm_COMP} and \Thm~\ref{thm_DD} we derived achievable rates for the generalized \textit{p-q-model} (see Figure~\ref{pqnoise}). prior research considered the Z channel where $p=0$ and $q>0$, the Reverse Z channel where $p>0$ and $q=0$ and the Binary Symmetric Channel with $p=q>0$.
-These channels are the common models in coding theory \cite{MCT_2007}, but are also often considered in medical applications \cite{Lalkhen_2008,Long_2018} concerned with taking sensitivity ($q>0$), specificity ($p>0$) or both ($p>0$ and $q>0$) into account.
-In the following section we will demonstrate how performance guarantees on these channels can directly be obtained from our main theorems.
+With \Thm~\ref{thm_COMP} and \Thm~\ref{thm_DD} we derived achievable rates for the generalized \textit{p-q-model} (see Figure~\ref{pqnoise}).
+Prior research considered the Z channel where $p=0$ and $q>0$, the Reverse Z channel where $p>0$ and $q=0$ and the Binary Symmetric Channel with $p=q>0$.
+These channels are common models in coding theory \cite{MCT_2007}, but are also often considered in medical applications \cite{Lalkhen_2008,Long_2018} concerned with taking \geb{imperfect} sensitivity ($q>0$), specificity ($p>0$) or both ($p>0$ and $q>0$) into account. \geb{As a consequence we also compare our results with the most recent results of Johnson and Scarlett \cite{Johnson_2018}.} In the following section we will demonstrate how performance guarantees on these channels can directly be obtained from our main theorems.